emeath/bank-project-cpp/README.md

 Bank system project using C++ and OOP

+There are differents kind of account, employee, account owners, etc.

 ## Objectives

 This projects aims to practice and improve my knowledge in OOP usind C++